garosan/web3_notes/cyfrin/smart_contract_development/01_simple_storage.md

 - `private`: Can be called by this contract only.
 - `external`: Only for functions.
 Can only be called by outside entities.
 - `internal`: Can be called by this contract and inherited contracts.

-❓Q: How can you tell apart a transaction that just sends ether from a transaction that deploys a contract?
-R.- For a deployment transaction, the bytecode of the contract is placed inside the data field, otherwise its empty.

 ### Calldata and Memory